Gujrat police funds scam: NAB files supplementary reference, summons accused on Feb 4

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The NAB on Friday filed a supplementary reference in Gujrat police funds embezzlement case before an accountability court.
+LAHORE: The National Accountability Bureau (NAB) on Friday filed a supplementary reference in Gujrat police funds embezzlement case before an accountability court.
 The court, after receiving the supplementary reference, has summoned the accused on February 4.